tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 | Begin | - | - | - | - | End |
 | ----- | - | - | - | - | --- |

 ## VIII.
-Naming The Boolean Variable.  :clap: :clap: :clap:
+Naming The Boolean Variable.

 Avoid negated terms in a name.